Dun doo dee do

 "Think of it more like detaining..."
 Valerie stroked the barrel of her gun.
 "Phantom will escape Skulker eventually, you can be sure of that, but if we grab him before then, he'll be our capture."

-His own voice, shrill with fear and deep with echoes.
-He sucked in a breath and spun around, coming face-to-gun with Skulker's raised arm.
-Phantom held tightly against the robot's chest.
-Fenton had only a moment to take in the sparks shooting off the gun's charge before Phantom kicked Skulker's arm and the shot flew passed Fenton's cheek.
+His own voice, but shrill with fear and deep with echoes.
+The boy spun around and came face-to-gun with Skulker's raised arm, Phantom still held tightly against the robot's chest.
+Fenton had only a moment to take in the sparks shooting off the gun's charge-a stun gun-before Phantom kicked Skulker's arm and the shot flew passed Fenton's cheek.
 Black hair whipped around Fenton's face, the boy's heart stuttering in response to his shock and his eyes locked on the similar green pair in front of him.
 As a result, he only heard a female scream and a crash sound behind him.
 He only saw Phantom's eyes widen in horror and dismay.

 "Valerie!" he screamed.

 Fenton looked over his shoulder and saw their girlfriend slumped against the wall, her suit retracting like a frightened spider and her eyes shut tight.
 Unconscious.
 His parents whipped out their guns again, and Fenton turned back to the ghosts.
 Green light surrounded Phantom and the ghost boy blasted his way out of Skulker's grasp.
 He made a dash towards Valerie, but Fenton grabbed him around his waist and pulled his panicked ghost to his chest.
 Maddie and Jack opened fire on Skulker.